Jaakk0S/IceCreamParlor/README.md

 The build script will pull all custom built microservices from my Github and build them into Docker images in the local Docker repository.

-To build the app,
+To build the app, run `./build-microservices`
-1. On Linux, run `./build-microservices`
-2. On Windows/Git Bash, run `sh build-microservices.gitbash`

 ## Running and stopping